PennController/penncontroller.github.io/basic-tutorial/1_first-steps.md

 experiment script!

 {% capture label %}
-By the way, we tend to say "PennController" instead of "PCIbex", but feel free to use whichever term you prefer.
+By the way, we generally use "PennController" and "PCIbex" interchangeably; feel free to use whichever term you prefer.
 {% endcapture %}
 {% include label-note.html %}